Chiropractic Assistant Salary

 Popular Skills for Chiropractic Assistant

-Survey takers working as Chiropractic Assistants report using a large range of professional skills.
-Most notably, skills in Rehabilitation, Customer Relations, Billing, and Office Administration are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
-Skills that seem to negatively impact pay include Chiropractic Techniques.
-The majority of those who know Customer Service also know Office Administration and Insurance.
+Chiropractic Assistants report using a deep pool of skills on the job.
+Most notably, skills in Customer Relations, Billing, Insurance, and Office Administration are correlated to pay that is above average.
+Skills that pay less than market rate include Chiropractic Techniques and Rehabilitation.
+Those educated in Customer Service tend to be well versed in Office Administration and Insurance.

 Pay by Experience Level for Chiropractic Assistant